xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2023-09-21-arm-none-eabi-gcc-v12-3-1-1-2-released.md

 ### 32-bit support

-Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.
-Support for 32-bit Arm Linux (armv7l) will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.
+Support for 32-bit x86 GNU/Linux and x86 Windows was
+dropped in 2022.
+Support for 32-bit Arm GNU/Linux (armv7l) will be preserved
+for a while, due to the large user base of 32-bit Raspberry Pi systems.

-### Linux minimum requirements
+### GNU/Linux minimum requirements

 Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting